 Install Upgrades

 We’re not talking about tinted windows or racing stripes here.
-Adding original upgrades to your car, such as Bluetooth system, speakers, alloy rims etc., adds a lot to your car’s resale value.
-Try not to install cheap aftermarket upgrades as that can make your car look cheap and tacky.
+Adding original upgrades to your car, such as Bluetooth system, speakers, alloy rims, etc., adds much to your car’s resale value.
+Try not to install cheap aftermarket upgrades, which can make your car look cheap and tacky.

 Get Proper Maintenance Done

-Cars require regular maintenance because there are a lot of moving mechanical parts in your gasoline-powered car.
+Cars require regular maintenance because your gasoline-powered vehicle has many moving mechanical car parts.
 No matter how carefully you drive, mechanical parts wear out over time or get rust on them.
-Oil changes, service and replacement of parts are essential if you want to keep your car running smoothly for a long time.
+Oil changes, service, and parts replacement are essential if you want to keep your car running smoothly for a long time.

 Keep Your Car Clean